Ircama/ELM327-emulator/README.md

 test ATS1
 ```

 `cmd_cra` keeps the value set by *ATCRA* when setting and resetting the receive address filter.
+The following metacharacters are accepted:

+- *X* for any single hex digit,
+- *W* for any sequence of hex digits (one or more).

 Example.

 ```
 test ATCRA 7X8